Kushalms200/image-Encryption/README.md

 # How to Use

-Clone the repository or download the encrypt_image.py script.
+Clone the repository or download the **encrypt_image.py** script.

-Install the required libraries using pip install Pillow cryptography.
+Install the required libraries using **pip install Pillow cryptography**.

 Run the script and provide the path to the image file you want to encrypt.

-The script will generate a unique encryption key and save the encrypted image as encrypted_image.jpg.
+The script will generate a unique encryption key and save the encrypted image as **encrypted_image.jpg**.

 Note: Keep the encryption key secure and do not share it with unauthorized parties.
 Without the key, the encrypted image cannot be decrypted.